planetGSoC/planetGSoC.github.io/README.md

 ## Workflow for deploying your own planet

-1. Deploy river5 on openshift
+1. Deploy river5 on openshift, update .travis.yml
 2. Update the URL in github.io repository
-3. To add new feeds to the river, add it to [list/gsoc.txt](https://github.com/planetGSoC/river5/blob/master/lists/gsoc.txt) and push the commit to openshift using git and let it redeploy.
+3. To add new feeds to the river, add it to `list/gsoc.txt` and push the commit to openshift using git and let it redeploy.